lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 - `compareEnable`: It enables a comparison when performing texture lookups.
 - `compareOp`: It specifies the comparison operation.
 We will not be using this at this moment.
 - `mipmapMode`: This is used to specify the mipmap filter to apply in lookups.
 We will address that in later chapters.
-- `minLod`, `maxLod` and `mipLoadBias`: These parameters are used for mip mapping, so we will review them later on.
+- `minLod`, `maxLod` and `mipLodBias`: These parameters are used for mip mapping, so we will review them later on.

 Finally, we enable anisotropic filter if the device supports it.
 With all that information we just call the `vkCreateSampler` function and complete the class with the usual `cleanup` and the getter methods.
 Anisotropic filtering is used to eliminate aliasing effects when sampling from a texture.
 The classes completes with classical `cleanup` method and a *getter* to access the texture sampler handle.